lanl/hippynn/docs/README.txt

 Navigate to this directory.

-If running for the first time, run `make apidpc` to build the sphinx autodoc api documentation source files.
+If running for the first time, run `make apidoc` to build the sphinx autodoc api documentation source files. `make cleanapi` will clean them.

 Next, use `make` to build the documentation, e.g. `make html` for html files.